Indy2l/KtoMIDI/BUILD.md

 The script will automatically:
 - Check for CMake and vcpkg
-- Auto-detect your Visual Studio version (2019/2022/2026)
+- Auto-detect your Visual Studio version (2019/2022)
 - Handle generator mismatches (cleans if needed)
-- Install required dependencies (Qt6, RtMidi) via vcpkg manifest mode
 - Configure the project with CMake
 - Build the Release version
 - Deploy Qt dependencies using windeployqt

-**Note:** This project uses vcpkg manifest mode with `vcpkg.json`.
-Dependencies are automatically installed during the CMake configuration phase - no manual vcpkg installation needed!
+**Note:** Make sure you have installed Qt6 and RtMidi via vcpkg first!

 ### Clean Build